Dr. Katie Marcus

 Do you have any pets?

 My husband and I have two fur-babies.
-Madison is truly MY baby, despite being a 12-year old silver tabby Maine Coon.
+Madison is truly original baby, despite being a 17-year old silver tabby Maine Coon.
 She went through veterinary school with me, and has moved many times and is a total trooper.
 She’s a beautiful girl, but a bit of an Ice Queen.
-Her nemesis is Landon, my husband’s laid back cat, a 4 year old brown tabby Maine Coon.
-Landon is a frequent photo subject on the Facebook page for Frontier – he’s hard to miss at 21lbs!
+Her nemesis is Landon, my husband’s laid back cat, a 9 year old brown tabby Maine Coon.
+Landon is a frequent photo subject on the Facebook page for Frontier – he’s hard to miss at 20lbs and 40inches from nose to tail!
 He looks like he could take down a gazelle, but he’s really just a love that would like you to scratch his chin or rub his belly.

 Tell us a little known fact about you!